We don’t just advise – we engineer your child’s admissions edge by helping them choose majors that balance passion and career value.

 Computer Science

-Computer science is one of the most versatile majors in the job market today.
-It trains students for jobs in software, IT, and data.
-Because technology is part of every industry, this degree offers wide career flexibility
+Computer science trains students for work in software, IT, and data.
+Because technology now permeates every industry, the degree is broadly applicable.

-Students often begin their careers as software developers or IT analysts before advancing to senior engineer or architect roles.
+Students often start as software developers or IT analysts before moving into senior engineer or architect roles.

 Psychology

-Psychology connects human behavior with the field of applied science.
-Graduates can pursue careers in education, counseling, research, or corporate management.
-Many also pursue a science degree or advanced study to expand career options.
+Psychology connects human behavior with applied science.
+Graduates pursue careers in education, counseling, research, or corporate management, and many continue on to advanced study to broaden their options.

-According to the Bureau of Labor Statistics, psychologists earned a median annual salary of $85,330 in 2023.
-Entry-level jobs may include an HR coordinator or social services assistant.
-This major is versatile because it fits careers that value understanding people.
+According to the Bureau of Labor Statistics, psychologists earned a median annual wage of $85,330 in 2023.
+Entry-level roles may include HR coordinator or social services assistant.
+The degree travels well because so many roles depend on understanding people.

 Engineering

-An engineering major is both versatile and one of the highest-paying.
-Students gain math, design, and technical problem-solving skills.
-These apply to construction, energy, and manufacturing fields.
+An engineering major is technically demanding and well compensated.
+Students build math, design, and problem-solving skills that apply to construction, energy, and manufacturing.

-In 2023, engineers earned a median annual salary of $100,030.
-Entry-level roles include design engineer or process engineer.
-Many advance into project management or senior consultant positions over time.
+In 2023, engineers earned a median annual wage of $100,030.
+Entry-level roles include design engineer or process engineer, with many advancing into project management or senior consulting.

 Communication

-A communication degree trains students in writing, speaking, and media.
-These skills fit careers in public relations, marketing, and training.
-For college students, it offers both creative and professional options.
+A communication degree develops writing, speaking, and media skills.
+Those fit public relations, marketing, and corporate training, offering both creative and commercial paths.

-The Bureau of Labor Statistics lists a median annual salary of $67,440 for public relations specialists in 2023.
-Growth is projected at 6% through 2032.
-Entry-level roles often include a PR assistant or a marketing coordinator.
+The Bureau of Labor Statistics lists a median annual wage of $67,440 for public relations specialists in 2023, with 6% growth projected through 2032.
+Entry-level roles often include PR assistant or marketing coordinator.

 Most Useful Degree to Have